carpentriesoffline/carpentriesoffline-installer/README.md

 ## Run the install script
 * Login to your Raspberry Pi with an SSH client or on a local screen/keyboard and run the command:
-* curl https://raw.githubusercontent.com/CarpenPi/WebServer/automated_install/setup.sh > setup.sh && bash ./setup.sh
+* curl https://github.com/CarpenPi/WebServer/archive/refs/heads/main.zip > setup.sh && bash ./setup.sh

 ## Change the password
 * Run the passwd command.
 Leaving the default password will mean anybody in your workshop can login to your Pi and change settings on it.

 ## Connect to CarpenPi
 * Visit http://<your raspberry pi's IP address>, you should get links to the Carpentries Lessons and the Gitea server.
 * The hostname is automatically set to carpenpi.
-On some networks you'll be able to visit http://carpenpi, but it depends on your router.
+On some networks you'll be able to visit http://carpenpi or http://carpenpi.org, but it depends on your router.
 * We still need to get access point mode working together with the web server, currently you need a second Pi to act as the access point or need to rely on another WiFi router.